Download MP3 Audio Track

 The human mind is an amazingly ingenious instrument.
-It can not only see what needs to be done; it can figure out a method by which it can be done.
+Not only can it see what needs to be done; it can figure out a method by which it can be done.
 We need to appreciate the creativity and methodicalness of our minds and use these qualities carefully.
-If "madness" is the norm for us, we might try introducing a little "method."
+If “madness” is the norm for us, we might try introducing a little “method.”

 While Honey lies in Every Flower, no doubt,